IRUMVAEmmanuel1/Odin-rock_paper-scissors/README.md

 # Rock Paper Scissors Game | Andela KickStart Program

 This is a simple Rock Paper Scissors game programmed in JavaScript.
-The game allows players to compete against the computer in the classic hand game.
+The game allows players to compete against the computer in the classic hand game..

 ## Features